sailfish-spotify/hutspot/README.md

   * No idea how to close the browser tab when O2 emits ```onCloseBrowser```
   * I honestly have no clue how this O2 is supposed to work.
 When to refresh what?

-### Playing
+### Playing tracks
   * Device discovery is problematic.
 Spotify does not know all your devices.
 The official app and application discover them using Zeroconf.
 Using avahi playspot tries the same.
 They are discovered but the Spotify server needs to be told they exist and I have no de how to do that.
   * I managed to [build Librespot](https://gist.github.com/wdehoog/d83d75564ebc77a985384950af44ee7c) and it even sometimes occurs on the list of devices so it can be used to play tracks.
 When logging in (passing credentials to librespot at startup) the Spotify server knows about it for a short time.

 ## Building
-I am currently building it on Sailfish SDK.
+I am developing it on Sailfish SDK.

 You need libavahi-devel:
 ```